 Alerting the Impacted Population- Once a protective action strategy is developed, protective action guidance must be communicated in a clear, concise, and timely manner in order to ensure the effective implementation of the strategy recommended.
 This requires close coordination with the local Public Information Office (PIO) or the Joint Information Center (JIC), if it has been established.
 To ensure that all segments of the population are aware of the hazard and the appropriate protective action guidance is disseminated all communication methods available will have to be employed.
-Depending on the type of incident, its location, and the resources available, the following methods may be employed: sirens, bullhorns, door to door, broadcast media, print media, etc. The emergency alert AM radio and/or Reverse 911 systems may also be activated to disseminate emergency information to the general public.
+Depending on the type of incident, its location, and the resources available, the following methods may be employed: sirens, bullhorns, door-to-door, broadcast media, print media, etc. request.
+The CodeRED and/or Wireless Emergency Alerts (WEA) may also be activated to disseminate emergency information to the general public.